 New Cape Town Restaurants:

 - The Taproom at Devils Peak Brewery – is there “in brewery” restaurant.
-I can’t wait to try it out!
+I loved our visit.
+This is a chilled out pub atmosphere.
 Some of the dishes on offer are chef David Walker’s unique bite-sized Cheese Burger, his legendary Pulled Pork Sandwich, Prawn Pasta, Reubens Sandwich, Vegetarian Pizza and Beer-battered Fish and Chips.
-They are also doing a 5 beer food pairing for a R100 that looks like great fun.
+They are also doing a 5 beer food pairing for a R100 that looks like great fun plus a beer tasting line up where you can taste small amounts of all of the beers.
+My feeling is that the food is more suited to a lunch then to a dinner.
+The Tap Room restaurant is inside the working brewery.
+When you book for a meal, you can also book for a tour of the brewery.
 Hours: Tue-Sat, 12 til 10 (kitchen), Sat 11-6 Address: 95 Durham Ave, Salt River Phone:+27 21 200 5818

-- La Parada, Bree Street – This spot opened in September 2013 and is already set to become a favourite spot for Capetonians to meet up for Spanish Tapas and after work drinks.
+- La Parada, Bree Street – This spot opened in September 2013 and has already become a favourite spot for Capetonians to meet up for Spanish Tapas and after work drinks.
 This is the newest venture of Michael Townsend who is the entrepreneur who developed the Harbour House restaurant, then Live Bait, Polana, Lucky fish and La Parada Kalk Bay which opened last summer.
 The city La Parada is a lot bigger then the intimate Kalk bay spot – but is also wonderfully vibey and is decorated in a warm, relaxing, fun way with Spanish tidbits.
-The chefs are both from Seville – so the tapas are wonderfully authentic.
-The wine list is quite limited – they seem to have stuck with reasonably priced wines that are great value for money – but I do think it is an opportunity lost in terms of not allowing for those who wish to spoil themselves with a great wine!
-Also there are no Spanish wines on the menu……..perhaps something to consider in the future.
-We loved our evening there, we enjoyed a great selection of tapas and a bottle of wine………..and it is was one of the most reasonably priced dinners we had had in a long time!
+They have recently appointed a new chef to head up the group who comes with experience of working at El Bulli in Spain…….as such it is time to return to see if the food offering has changed!
+(Sept 2014!)
+The wine list is quite limited – they seem to have stuck with reasonably priced wines that are great value for money.
+We loved our last evening here, we enjoyed a great selection of tapas and a bottle of wine………..and it is was one of the most reasonably priced dinners we had had in a long time!
 This spot offers serious value for money.
 There is no website yet – and it is likely there won’t be one ever!
 These guys are not good at updating their websites!
 Address: 107 Bree Street, Cape Town.
 Tel no: 021 426 0330.
 Monday – Saturday 12h00 until late.
 Sunday 12h00 – 16h30.
-Note there will be a nightclub opening in their basement next month.
-This should turn into a party spot!

 - Cheyne’s in Hout Bay opened May 2013 in Hout Bay – this is a wonderful bistro style restaurant that has been opened by a very talented local Cape Town chef Cheyne Morrisby, who had a loyal following with his last intimate restaurant in Cape Town city bowl.
 The decor is simple & gorgeous.
 It appears to seat about 25 people per sitting.
 The focus of the food is Pacific rim ………lots of Asian flavours when we visited.
 I loved the fact that he popped out of the kitchen to come and chat to the guests.
 This is a foodie treat and is well worth a trip to Hout Bay!
 Location: next to Caltex garage in Hout Bay Main Road.
 To book call 021 790 3462.
 Website still under construction.
 Open Tuesday – Sunday Lunch, Tuesday – Saturday dinner.